Ignzika/ADL_Test_API/README.md

 # Testing ADL

-Testin whit prostman and reporting with newman and htmlextra dependecy
+Testin whit prostman and reporting with newman and htmlextra dependecy, You can see the test results in html format on the "newman" folder.

 The Frontend testing repo is in
 [The Front REPO](https://)